Graft trial opens of former China railways minister

-BEIJING China's former railways minister, Liu Zhijun, went on trial on Sunday charged with corruption and abuse of power, state media said, in a case demonstrating President Xi Jinping's resolve to crack down on pervasive graft.
+BEIJING, June 9 China's former railways minister, Liu Zhijun, went on trial on Sunday charged with corruption and abuse of power, state media said, in a case which will demonstrate newly installed President Xi Jinping's resolve to crack down on pervasive graft.

 State radio said the trial had begun at a Beijing courthouse under heavy security.
-If found guilty, he could face the death penalty or life in jail.

-Liu was formally charged in April with abuse of power, taking bribes and malpractice.

-He took advantage of his position and helped 11 people to either get promotions or win contracts, accepting 64.6 million yuan (6.77 million pounds) in bribes from them in return between 1986 and 2011, the official Xinhua news agency reported.

-"Liu's malpractices have led to huge losses of public assets and of the interests of the state and people, and he should be subject to criminal liabilities for bribe taking and abuse of power," Xinhua said.

-State television showed pictures of a downcast Liu standing in the dock answering questions and looking at a screen upon which evidence against him was being displayed.
+It provided no details.

-The trial may be over quite quickly, judging by similar graft cases in the past, and the verdict will likely come out within the next two weeks or so.
+The trial may be over quite quickly, judging by similar graft cases in the past, and the verdict should come out within the next two weeks or so.

+Liu was formally charged in April with abuse of power, taking bribes and malpractice, according to previous reports by state media.

+Liu took bribes and misused his position to help the chairman of an investment company get illegal profits, according to previous accusations levelled by state media.

-While Xi has said anti-corruption efforts should target low-ranking "flies" as well as powerful "tigers", few high-ranking violators have been probed since Xi became president in March.
+In January, Xi said anti-corruption efforts should target low-ranking "flies" as well as powerful "tigers".

+But the effort has netted only a few high-ranking violators so far, among them Sichuan province deputy Communist Party boss Li Chuncheng and reportedly Politburo member Li Jianguo, both for "serious" disciplinary issues.

 China's railway system has faced numerous problems over the past few years, including heavy debts from funding new high-speed lines, waste and fraud.